chef/monitoring-integration-automate/cloud-watch/AWS_CloudWatch_Logging_Configration.md

 ## Install and configure CloudWatch Logs agent on an existing Amazon EC2 instance

-1. Connect to your AutomateHA Bastion Host.
+1. Connect to your Automate HA Bastion Host.

 1. Navigate to respective instance.